Faroop/Github-Website/README.md

 ### What I do..

-I use Technology to Market myself and help others do the same.
-Programming is one of my core skills along with a vast amout of knowledge about technology.
-I Originally have an IT background and am self learned.
+I use Technology to Market myself and help others to do the same.
+Programming is one of my core skills along with a vast number of other things, from writing blogs, business manefisto's or plans, Financal spreadsheets and powerpoints for business development and marketing purposes I have acquired knowledge throughtout my Life from either real life experiences or reading novels and other scripts on the web.
+I am self taught and hope that continues to happen throught out my life.